 Cooling is one of the main causes of warping.
 Material contracts when cooling, and can cause the material to pull on itself.
 Materials need to be cooled properly before the next layer is added, but excessive cooling should be avoided to ensure a smooth, warp-free print.

 Use the fan settings properly

 The print head fans are usually turned off (fan speed = 0) for the first print layer, to ensure optimum build plate adhesion.
 Cura offers a range of fan settings to help avoid warping, such as ‘regular fan speed at height’ and ‘number of slower layers’.
 ‘Regular fan speed at height’ defines the height at which the fans will turn on, and ‘the number of slower layers’ sets the fan speed to increase gradually over a set amount of layers.
 To prevent warping, it’s advisable to leave the fans off for the first layers or to slowly increase the fan speed during the first few layers.
 This ensures that the bottom layer of the print maintains its temperature and avoids excessive cooling.

 Use a front-side door

 To create a controlled environment inside the 3D printer, it is recommended that you enclose the printer as much as possible.
 Warmth is kept inside the printer, resulting in a more stable printing environment.
 When printing with industrial materials (e.g. PC and CPE+) an enclosure is strongly advised due to the high printing temperatures required.
-The Ultimaker S5 and the Ultimaker S3 already feature a door, but you can also enclose the Ultimaker 3 and the Ultimaker 2+ to assist in printing these materials.
+The Ultimaker S5 and the Ultimaker S3 already feature a door.
+The Ultimaker 2+ Connect has an optional Air Manager including a front enclosure.
+For the Ultimaker 3 and the Ultimaker 2+, a separate front enclosure is also available to assist in printing these materials.
 For more information about using a door, please refer to the Advanced 3D Printing Kit or material guides.